New Tarantula Keepers

 Whether you are going to your first reptile expo or convention, or you just want to save some time and money on your next trip, I have put together 10 Tips that will make sure you get the MOST out of your dollar and time.
 Whether you are looking to buy new a new tarantula, invert, snake or some other reptile or amphibian, or you just need to pick up some supplies, this video will help you out!

-Finding ways to save money in the hobby is great, but there are some things that are worth investing in.
-Having the right tools on hand can make tarantula care much easier, whether it is rehousing a fast species, keeping enclosures clean, or safely offering food without disturbing your spider.
-There are a few must-have tools that every tarantula keeper should own to make daily care safer, easier, and more efficient.
-In the next video, we will break down the five essential tools that every tarantula keeper needs and how they can help you avoid unnecessary stress for both you and your spider.
+Finding ways to save money in the hobby is great, but some things are absolutely worth investing in.
+Having the right tools on hand can make tarantula care a whole lot easier, whether you are rehousing a fast species, cleaning an enclosure, or offering food without bothering your spider more than necessary.
+There are a few tools every tarantula keeper should have because they make routine care safer, easier, and a lot less stressful for both you and the tarantula.
+In the next video, we are going to break down five essential tools every keeper should own and why each one actually matters.

 Top 5 Tools for Tarantula Keepers!